 "Now we hope to win the next race".

-The German pilot also reveals a curious story:
+The German driver also reveals a curious story:

-"Bridgestone had tires that would have provided better performance.
-After the tests, for safety reasons, it was decided to adopt a tested type.
+"Bridgestone had tyres that would have provided better performance.
+After the tests, for safety reasons, it was decided to adopt a type that had been approved.
 Here too we are improving.
 The risk of collision with Rubens?
 Well, we were pushing hard, both intent on winning.
 But we are professionals and we do not go beyond the limits".

 Rubens Barrichello, very serene, tries to forget the episode by making a joke: